 - Apsley House – the grand, former residence of the Duke of Wellington at Hyde Park Corner

-Zoo: For your morning activity on day three, take a Jason's Canal Boat Trip (free tour with The London Pass) along the picturesque Regent's Canal to ZSL London Zoo (free, fast-track entry with The London Pass).
+For your morning activity on day three, take a Jason's Canal Boat Trip (access with The London Pass) along the picturesque Regent's Canal to London Zoo (access with The London Pass).
 London's zoo is ideal for the young (and young at heart) and contains fantastic exhibits including Tiger Territory, Gorilla Kingdom, Penguin Beach and Rainforest Life.

-Arsenal: You might prefer to take a tour of Arsenal's Emirates Stadium (free with the London Pass), which allows you to get up close and personal with one of the UK's top football clubs.
-If you're an avid sports fan, The London Pass also entitles you to a free tour of Lord's Cricket Ground, Wembley Stadium, Wimbledon and Chelsea FC.
+Or you might prefer to take a tour of Arsenal's Emirates Stadium (access with the London Pass), which allows you to get up close and personal with one of the UK's top football clubs.
+If you're an avid sports fan, The London Pass also entitles you to a tour of Wembley Stadium, Twickenham and Chelsea FC.

-Kensington Palace: For your afternoon adventure, explore Kensington Palace where you get free, fast-track entry with The London Pass.
-(Lunch tip: stop by Wafflemeiser on Oxford Street en route, London Pass holders get a 15% discount).
+For your afternoon adventure, explore Kensington Palace where you get fast-track entry with The London Pass.
 Kensington Palace is a beautiful historic house that contains exhibitions relating to royal women dating back to the 17th century.
 Explore what life was like for royals from Queen Victoria to Princess Diana, in this palace set in picturesque gardens adjoining Hyde Park.

 Evening: Go for a strike at All Star Lanes or visit the trendy Chocolate Cocktail Club